v923z/micropython-ulab/docs/manual/source/ulab.rst

 Enter ulab
 ----------

-``ulab`` is a numpy-like module for micropython, meant to simplify and speed up common mathematical operations on arrays.
+``ulab`` is a numpy-like module for ``micropython``, meant to simplify and speed up common mathematical operations on arrays.
 The primary goal was to implement a small subset of numpy that might be useful in the context of a microcontroller.
 This means low-level data processing of linear (array) and two-dimensional (matrix) data.

 Purpose
 -------